Jim Cornette: Conflicts with Vince Russo

-Disputes with All Elite Wrestling
+Views on All Elite Wrestling

 All Elite Wrestling (AEW) executives The Young Bucks have accused Cornette of being a shock jock who says disparaging things about the company to get listeners for his podcast.
-Dave Meltzer of Wrestling Observer Newsletter agreed with the shock jock characterization, said Cornette had engaged in hate speech and had influenced a fan that tried to run into an AEW ring in July 2021.
+Dave Meltzer of Wrestling Observer Newsletter agreed with the shock jock characterization and alleged Cornette had influenced a fan that tried to run into an AEW ring in July 2021.
 However, Meltzer also noted that Cornette condemned the fan for his actions.

 AEW commentator Jim Ross defended him and referred to him as a "Kentucky-fried Howard Stern" but said he had always had outspoken views and that he just has a bigger platform now.
 Ross said that some of these traits had made him "arguably the best manager ever."
-AEW promoter Tony Khan has said that much of Cornette's criticisms of the promotion are fair and he credits him as being a major influence on his booking career.
-FTR, a team inspired by Cornette's Midnight Express, defended Cornette and said that he was justified in giving critiques of AEW in all aspects.
+AEW founder and promoter Tony Khan also defended him, has said that much of Cornette's criticisms of the promotion are fair and he credits him as being a major influence on his booking career.
+FTR, a team inspired by Cornette's Midnight Express, defended Cornette, saying that he was justified in giving critiques of AEW in all aspects due to his experience in the business.